-New parents trust in the ability of the medical team guiding them through the labor process.
+New parents trust in the ability of the medical team to guide them through the labor process.
 While many births are without issues, there are times when complications or the neglect of a medical professional lead to serious injury.
 When a family is presented with a Cerebral Palsy diagnosis, it may be time to figure out why it happened.
 Cerebral Palsy burdens a family with a lifetime of effects, including the need for special care and high medical bills.
 When it could have been avoided, it is important to fight for compensation and to hold the health care provider accountable.
 Trombly & Singer, PLLC has over 30 years of experience helping clients seriously injured by negligence.
 Infants are no exception.
 If you need a seasoned legal team to fight for your family’s future, contact Trombly & Singer, PLLC for a consultation.

 What is Cerebral Palsy?